platformsh/platformsh-docs/sites/platform/src/domains/cdn/_index.md

 Furthermore, IP based filtering will usually be impossible due to the fact that most CDNs use the `x-forwarded` HTTP header, which your project origin will use as the visitor IP address.

-Both method are highly insecure, and we highly recommend against it.
+Both methods are highly insecure, and we highly recommend against them.

 ### Client-authenticated TLS